rapid7/nexpose-client/README.markdown

 This is the official gem package for the Ruby Nexpose API.

-For assistance with using the gem, to share your scripts, or to discuss different approaches, please visit the Rapid7 forums for Nexpose: https://community.rapid7.com/community/nexpose
+For assistance with using the gem, to share your scripts, or to discuss different approaches, please visit the Rapid7 forums for Nexpose: https://community.rapid7.com/community/nexpose/nexpose-apis

+This gem is heavily used for internal, automated testing of the Nexpose product.
+It provides calls to the Nexpose XML APIs version 1.1 and 1.2 (except for multi-tenant operations).
+It also includes a number of helper methods which are not currently exposed through alternate means.

 ## Contributions

-This package is currently a work in progress.
-Most of the Nexpose API is exposed, but there are some operations missing.
-Also, there are stylistic differences between different calls that we hope to eliminate over time.
 We welcome contributions to this package.

-We ask only that pull requests and patches adhere to our coding standards.
+Our coding standards include:

 * Favor returning classes over key-value maps.
 Classes tend to be easier for users to manipulate and use.
 * Unless otherwise noted, code should adhere to the Ruby Style Guide: https://github.com/bbatsov/ruby-style-guide